I dislike politics in general.

-I’m in favor of responsible gun ownership and the right to self-defense, science-directed education efforts, decriminalization and legalization (but regulation!) of most controlled substances, restorative justice for past criminal offenders, universal health care, reducing police funding to funnel it into social workers to care for our communities in ways that armed cops can never provide, legal and social recognition of polyamory as a valid relationship style, racial and gender equality, and equal rights and necessary legal protections for LGBTQIA+ people.
+I’m in favor of responsible gun ownership and the right to self-defense, science-directed education efforts, decriminalization and legalization (but regulation!) of most controlled substances, restorative justice for past criminal offenders, universal health care, reducing police funding to funnel it into social workers to care for our communities in ways that armed cops can never provide, legal and social recognition of polyamory as a valid relationship style, racial and gender equality, encryption and online privacy protections, and equal rights and necessary legal protections for LGBTQIA+ people.

 I’ll cover what I’m opposed to later, but if you’re looking to pigeonhole me into some convenient label, the answer you’re looking for is whatever the sum of all that is.

 I personally don’t care for labels.
 That isn’t to say I don’t take sides in a conflict, but that I don’t anchor my personal identity and sense of purpose in life to an ideological tribe.
 And most of the labels people use are a poor fit for my opinions at any given snapshot of my life.

 Note: This summary is current for October 2020 and I’m at liberty to change my mind about this topic at my sole discretion and without explanation.
 If some jerk-off tries to refer back to this post years down the road, make sure you also point to this paragraph while calling them a dishonest dipshit.

 In a Nutshell: Fuck Tradition!